lambhunter0/BrickBreakerGame/README.md

 #### Version 0.1
 - Added background that scrolls-added player (capsule gameObject for now with a blue material)
-- Player moves using transform.translate, maybe we will use physics later (addforce) to allow for more "slippery" movement.
+- Player moves using transform.translate